CloudSantosh/ci-cd-with-github-apache/README.md

 You will need to create a public/private key as the Jenkins user on your Jenkins server, then copy the public key to the user you want to do the deployment with on your target server.
 In AWS when we were create infrastructure of Jenkins server and apache server, the keypair is generated which private key as .pem extension. and its public key is stored in in /.ssh/authorized_keys.
 Therefore we ssh to the machine with private key to the servers, they accept the communication.

-Since private key is downloaed we need to copy the private key into the jenkins server.
+Since private key is downloaded we need to copy the private key into the jenkins server.
 The following command is used to
  ```bash
        scp -i <privatekey.pem> <downloaded-private-key> <username>@<public-ip-address>:<path-of-jenkins-directory>
 ```